SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 Pinkie points at the paper, and then at me.
 I act like I'm thinking before point at the word 'cute' then I point at her.
 I repeat this again with the word 'pretty'.
 She does the same thing, but points at both of us.

-I nod at her assertion and get an idea as I see some scotch tape next to the printer.
+I nod at her assertion and get an idea as I see some scotch tape next to the copier.
 I give Pinkie a hug, just so I can stick the 'cute & pretty' paper on her back with a piece of tape.
-Pinkie seems to notice and holds the hug for a long time as I hear the printer going off again.
+Pinkie seems to notice and holds the hug for a long time as I hear the copier going off again.

 I hold Pinkie and enjoy the moment, closing my eyes.
 I play with her hair some before I realize the paper is blocked almost completely by her hair.
 This realization makes me giggle.
 Pinkie giggles too as she pats my back.

-We let go of the hug, and I look to see what Pinkie printed, finding nothing.
+We let go of the hug, and I look to see what Pinkie copied, finding nothing.
 I just go ahead and take my turn.
 I decide to act Pinkie this time and start looking through the box.
 I want to surprise her with a hug.

 It takes some time, but I eventually find the words I'm looking for in a magazine about parties.
 I also find two hearts to put around the message.
 Very Pinkie Pie indeed.